pramitgarg/Sentiment-Analysis-using-Simple-RNN/README.md

 # Sentiment-Analysis-using-Simple-RNN
-This project shows the techniques used to analyse the movie review given by IMDB and using streamlit for Web UI and then deploying it.
+This project shows the techniques used to analyse the movie review's given by IMDB and using streamlit for Web UI and then deploying it.